photo credit: Hannah Joyce Photography

 History of Home Malone:

-Established in 2011, Home Malone is run by a creative business woman who turned her hobby and passion into a home-based business.
+Established in 2011, Home Malone is run by a creative business woman who turned her hobby and passion into a full time business.

-Kristin Malone started her business by selling her inventory of refinished furniture at The Creole Cottage on Magazine in 2011.
+Kristin Malone started her business by selling her inventory of refinished furniture and rustic wood signs at The Creole Cottage on Magazine in 2011.
 As more customers inquired about refinishing furniture they already had or found on craigslist, a focus on custom-work became the key part of her business model.
+As her art became more locally know, she phased out furniture refinishing in 2015 and focused solely on creating southern inspired art and lagniappe.